College Basketball Rankings: CBS Sports shakes up Way-Too-Early Top 25 and 1 after Miikka Muurinen commitment

 As mentioned previously, Arkansas received a commitment from Miikka Muurinen earlier this week.
 The 6-foot-11 forward played for the Serbian-based club Partizan Belgrade last season.

-Muurinen is one of four incoming freshman, all of which are at least four-star prospects.
+Muurinen is one of four incoming freshmen, all of whom are at least four-star prospects.
 Moreover, the Razorbacks are returning two of their top four scorers from last season — Billy Richmond and Meleek Thomas.

 8. Texas Longhorns (-1)

 Head coach Sean Miller had a stellar debut campaign at Texas.
-After a solid regular season, the Longhorns took advantage of their NCAA Tournament bid, advancing all the way to the Sweet Sixteen.
+After a solid regular season, the Longhorns took advantage of their NCAA Tournament bid, advancing all the way to the Sweet 16.

 Texas is losing star Dailyn Swain to the NBA Draft, but is stocking up on loads of outside talent.
 With plenty of offseason remaining, Texas has added five transfers, including former TCU forward David Punch.